MeasureUX/MeasureUX/projects.md

 ---
 layout: page
 title: R Projects
-subtitle: Examples are specific to UX
+subtitle: Examples specific to UX
 ---

 Using R for UX